RayZhang1122/shooter-game/shootergame/README.md

 **Phaser project**

-Class assignment for CMPM 120 where we explore 1D of movement
+Class assignment for CMPM 120 where we create shooter game